duriah/Functional_response_warming/README.md

-# Functional_response_warming
+# Warming can destabilise predator-prey interactions by shifting the functional response from Type III to Type II
 This repository contains the data and the R-code for the model fitting for:

-Daugaard, U. & Petchey, O. & Pennekamp, F. (2019).
-Warming can destabilise predator-prey interactions by shifting the functional response from Type III to Type II
+Uriah Daugaard, Owen Petchey & Frank Pennekamp (2019).
+Warming can destabilise predator-prey interactions by shifting the functional response from Type III to Type II.
+Accepted for publication in Journal of Animal Ecology